bregman-arie/devops-exercises/README.md

 # DevOps Interview Questions

-:information_source: &nbsp;This repository contains interview questions on various DevOps and SRE related topics
+:information_source: &nbsp;This repository contains questions on various DevOps and SRE related topics

 :bar_chart: &nbsp;There are currently **582** questions

 :books: &nbsp;To learn more about DevOps check the resources in [DevOpsBit.com](https://devopsbit.com)

-:warning: &nbsp;The purpose of this repo is to help you test your knowledge and/or prepare for interviews.
+:warning: &nbsp;The purpose of this repo is to help you test your knowledge and prepare for interviews.
 It doesn't represents a DevOps interview.
 Please read [Q&A](common-qa.md) for more details

 :pencil: &nbsp;You can add more questions & answers by submitting pull requests :) You can read more about it [here](CONTRIBUTING.md)